 No matter what time of year it is, use SPF in your daily moisturizer, with at least SPF 30 in whichever product you choose.

 Avoid Super Hot Showers

 That’s right.
-Even though it’s cold out, and I’m guilty of loving hot showers myself, the hot water can wreak havoc on your skin.
+Even though it’s cold out the hot water can wreak havoc on your skin.
 This is because excessively hot water strips your skin’s natural oils, causing the dry cracked skin (or tightness) you feel after drying off.

 Revamp Nighttime Routines

-What I’ve always been told is that you need to use your best, most restorative stuff at night before bed.
+The general teaching is that you need to use your best, most restorative products at night before bed.
 As your body sleeps and rejuvenates, you’ll have the assistance of your favorite products to help your skin also feel renewed and refreshed.

 Some things to consider